A new breed of finance frontrunners face the future: SMBs embrace the metaverse and cryptocurrency, Sage finds

 The research found that finance officers within SMBs are increasingly embracing cryptocurrencies and the metaverse as digital payments technology forces an evolution.

 While only 17% of global finance teams reported currently accepting cryptocurrency transactions, one-third (33%) plan to accept decentralized currencies within the next 12 months.
 Just over half (52%) believe these currencies will prove ‘extremely’ viable as a long-term payment solution.
-The biggest hurdles surrounding adoption of cryptocurrencies were internal environmental, social, and governance (ESG) policies (22%) and finding the right talent to manage it (22%).
+The biggest hurdles surrounding adoption of cryptocurrencies were internal ESG policies (22%) and finding the right talent to manage it (22%).

 When it came to the metaverse, SMBs may be further ahead in embracing the new technology than many anticipate.
 Over one-third (36%) of finance teams say their company has already entered the metaverse, while half (52%) say they plan to increase their presence over the coming year.
 Over half (54%) of respondents are planning learning programs in the metaverse, and almost half (42%) are purchasing virtual real estate (via NFTs).

-SMBs are accessing new capabilities all the time, supported by artificial intelligence (AI), machine learning, and blockchain, to better manage their finances and run their businesses more effectively.
+SMBs are accessing new capabilities all the time, supported by AI, machine learning and blockchain, to better manage their finances, and run their businesses more effectively.

-U.S. finance teams were also amongst the most likely to already be accepting cryptocurrency transactions, with a fifth (21%) already accepting these payments.
-The U.S. trails only Australia – where 29% of businesses already accept decentralized payments.
-These figures were substantially higher than those seen in the UK (13%) and Canada (12%) which are lagging.
+US finance teams were amongst the most likely to already be accepting cryptocurrency transactions, with a fifth (21%) already accepting these payments.
+The US trails only Australia – where 29% of businesses already accept decentralized payments.
+These figures were substantially higher than those seen in the UK (13%) and Canada (12%) which are lagging behind.

-In terms of the long-term viability of cryptocurrency as a payment source for SMBs, 60% of U.S. finance teams believe it to be extremely viable.
+In terms of the long-term viability of cryptocurrency as a SMB payment source, 60% of US finance teams believe it to be extremely viable.
 This compares with 44% of UK and half (49%) of Canadian finance executives.

 Purpose and people ahead of profit

 Organizations are also prioritizing people and empathy in business decisions.
-Three-quarters of financial decision makers are encouraged by their organization to prioritize people (77%), account for empathy and understanding when making business decisions (75%) and put purpose over profits (74%).
+Just over three-quarters of financial decision makers are encouraged by their organization to prioritize people (77%), account for empathy and understanding when making business decisions (75%) and put purpose over profits (74%).

+“Yet despite the appetite for new technologies and business models, the availability of skills remains an industry-wide issue that, as a community, we need to solve.
+Offering more than the traditional finance roles, I hope this will help our profession appeal to an increasingly wider demographic," concluded Harris.

 monique.daniel@sage.com